THE HIGH ATLAS VIRTUAL STORY

 Over the years, the Programme has produced a number of dissemination documents and materials, academic and non-academic, provided here.

 These include research and actions carried out by the team in collaboration with local communities and partners.
+Additional documents and materials can be found in the resources page of this website.

 Placing the High Atlas on the global map.
 A visual journey (58 pp.)